Enhancing Large Language Model Reasoning with Reward Models: An Analytical Survey: RM Application 2: Synthetic Data Curation and Self-Iteration

 \textbf{Preference data at the step level}.
-Conventional DPO based on outcome-level preferences may be insufficient for multi-step reasoning, as it overlooks the credit assignment on individual steps~\cite{lai2024stepdpo, wang2024oreo}.
+Conventional DPO based on outcome-level preferences may be insufficient for multi-step reasoning, as it overlooks the credit assignment on individual steps~\citep{lai2024stepdpo, wang2024oreo}.
 The emergence of PRMs enables the construction of step-level preference pairs.
 Building on this, MCTS has become a common approach for assessing step-wise quality, as Q-values for each step node can be automatically learned or estimated using PRMs.
-For instance, MCTS-DPO~\cite{xie2024mctsdpo} collects step-level DPO preference data via MCTS by selecting high or low Q-value nodes, where the Q-value is based on self-evaluation rewards.
-AlphaMath~\cite{chen2024alphamath} trains a value model as PRM from Q-values in MCTS and uses it to filter data for joint iterative training of value and policy models.
+For instance, MCTS-DPO~\citep{xie2024mctsdpo} collects step-level DPO preference data via MCTS by selecting high or low Q-value nodes, where the Q-value is based on self-evaluation rewards.
+AlphaMath~\citep{chen2024alphamath} trains a value model as PRM from Q-values in MCTS and uses it to filter data for joint iterative training of value and policy models.
 Other approaches annotate step correctness with generative models.
-For example, Step-DPO~\cite{lai2024stepdpo} generates a large amount of step-wise chosen-reject pairs using the discriminative capability of stronger LLMs.
-Full-Step-DPO~\cite{xu2025fullstepdpo} further extends this by training with a step-wise DPO loss.
-Similarly, Zhang \emph{et al.}~\cite{zhang2025processbasedselfrewardinglanguagemodels} generate long CoT data, score steps using a step-wise LLM-as-a-judge, and optimize with step-wise DPO.
-Step-KTO~\cite{lin2025stepkto} optimizes the model by a step-wise KTO loss with both process and outcome feedback.
+For example, Step-DPO~\citep{lai2024stepdpo} generates a large amount of step-wise chosen-reject pairs using the discriminative capability of stronger LLMs.
+Full-Step-DPO~\citep{xu2025fullstepdpo} further extends this by training with a step-wise DPO loss.
+Similarly, Zhang \emph{et al.}~\citep{zhang2025processbasedselfrewardinglanguagemodels} generate long CoT data, score steps using a step-wise LLM-as-a-judge, and optimize with step-wise DPO.
+Step-KTO~\citep{lin2025stepkto} optimizes the model by a step-wise KTO loss with both process and outcome feedback.
+Hard Negative DPO~\citep{lu2026hardnegativesample} uses a compact math verifier to find near-correct but flawed reasoning traces and assigns higher weights to the most informative DPO pairs.

+Recent agent-oriented works further extend step-level preference data from math reasoning to long-horizon decision making.
+TGPO~\citep{chen2025tgpo} trains web agents with a PRM that assigns fine-grained rewards from subgoal progress, redundancy detection, and action verification.
+CSO~\citep{li2026cso} uses a PRM to locate candidate critical steps in failed agent trajectories, verifies better alternatives by continued rollout, and uses the verified alternatives as DPO data.
+CausalFlow~\citep{bonagiri2026causalflow} identifies failure-inducing steps by counterfactual intervention and converts them into validated wrong-corrected step pairs for offline preference optimization or RM training.
+RoRo~\citep{ye2026roro} constructs routing preference pairs from outcome, cost, and process quality, then trains a rubric generator and judge to provide process rewards for stepwise model routing.
+OrchRM~\citep{tsang2026orchrm} uses intermediate artifacts from multi-agent executions to construct win-lose pairs for Bradley-Terry RM training, enabling reward-guided orchestration without human annotations.